supratimcoder1/NyayaSetu/README.md

 **Bridging the Gap Between Citizens and Justice.**

 NyayaSetu is an AI-powered legal assistant designed to simplify the Indian bureaucratic process and make the Constitution and laws (BSA, BNS, BNSS) accessible to every citizen in plain language.
-Built for the **IMPECTUS Hackathon**.

 ![NyayaSetu Banner](static/nyayasetu_banner.png)